mir-group/nequip/docs/guide/model.md

   # datamodule arguments

   stats_manager:
-    _target_: nequip.data.DataStatisticsManager
+    _target_: _target_: nequip.data.CommonDataStatisticsManager
     type_names: ${model_type_names}
     dataloader_kwargs:
       batch_size: 10
-    metrics:
-      - field:
-          _target_: nequip.data.NumNeighbors
-        metric:
-          _target_: nequip.data.Mean
-        name: num_neighbors_mean
-      - field:
-          _target_: nequip.data.PerAtomModifier
-          field: total_energy
-        metric:
-          _target_: nequip.data.Mean
-        name: per_atom_energy_mean
-      - field: forces
-        metric:
-          _target_: nequip.data.RootMeanSquare
-        name: forces_rms
 ```
-In the above example, we specifically request for `num_neighbors_mean`, `per_atom_energy_mean`, and `forces_rms` to be computed.
+In the above example, we call `nequip.data.CommonDataStatisticsManager`, which will automatically compute the following dataset statistics: `num_neighbors_mean`, `per_atom_energy_mean`, `forces_rms`, and `per_type_forces_rms`.
+One could also configure custom dataset statistics with `nequip.data.DataStatisticsManager`.
+See [API docs](../../api/data_stats) for the dataset statistics managers for more details.
 We are then able to refer to these dataset statistics variables when configuring the model hyperparameters in the `model` section of the config file, as follows.
 ```
 training_module:
   _target_: nequip.train.EMALightningModule